 Chardonnay – The number one white grape, by acreage, planted in Virginia.
 Classic white of Burgundy, yet well adapted to many areas of the world.
 Ripens mid season.
 Moderate sized clusters develop nice balance of sugar to acidity.
 Made in two styles at Willowcroft: oak fermented & aged and stainless steel fermented.
 Same grape; two very different wines.

 Albarino – Most expensive white wine varietal of the Galicia region of Spain.
 Early ripener.
 High sugar and high acidity at harvest.
 Wonderful peach notes on the nose with minerality and crisp acidity.

 Riesling – The premier grape of Germany.
 Harvested mid season.
 Crisp acidity, low alcohol wines of distinction.
 This cultivar is a challenge to grow, but the results are wonderful.

-Muscat Ottonel – White grape extraordinaire Eastern Europe and the Alsace region of France.
+Muscat Ottonel – White grape extraordinaire of Eastern Europe and the Alsace region of France.
 Beautifully fragrant nose with hints of honeysuckle.
 Earliest ripener we grow.
-Low sugar and low acidity at harvest make it a wonderful blend with our Reisling.
+Low sugar and low acidity at harvest make it a wonderful blend with our Riesling.

-Seyval– French American hybrid.
+Seyval– French-American hybrid.
 Early season ripener.
 Good sugar to acidity balance at harvest.
 Nice citrus notes on the nose.
-We ferment, then age, this variety in neutral barrels for a short time, which lends a pleasant, slight buttery component to the finished wine.
+We ferment and then age this variety in neutral barrels for a short time, which lends a pleasant, slight buttery component to the finished wine.

 Vidal Blanc– French American hybrid.
 Late season ripener.
 Can achieve high sugar development with moderate acidity.
 Good blender and nice varietal as well.
 Often used as the base for many dry to off dry wines.
 Creates nice mid palate for most blends.
 Excellent late harvest candidate.